vcsjones/OpenOpcSignTool/README.md

-OpenVisxSignTool
+OpenVsixSignTool
 ================

-OpenVsixSignTool ("OVST") is an open-source implement of [VsixSignTool][1] to digitally sign VSIX packages.
+OpenVsixSignTool ("OVST") is an open-source implemention of [VsixSignTool][1] to digitally sign VSIX packages.

 It offers a number of benefits, such as easily using certificates from hardware tokens, HSMs, etc by allowing any certificate from the Certificate Store to be used instead of a PFX.